isaacarnault/aws-s3/IAM_EC2_S3.md

 </p>
 </details>

-Go in root mode : $ sudo su and use $ aws s3 ls.
-The last command will return "Unable to locate credentials.
+Go in root mode : `$ sudo su` and use `$ aws s3 ls`.
+The last command should return "Unable to locate credentials.
 You can configure credentials by running "aws configure".<br>

-To use your provided credentials use : $ aws configure <br>
+To use your provided credentials use : `$ aws configure` <br>

-Remember that you wrote down your Access Key ID and Secret access key when creating your EC2 Instance.
+Remember that you wrote down your `Access Key ID` and `Secret access key` when creating your EC2 Instance.
 Use the provided credentials (go to your Downloads and check for the credentials.csv file).<br>

 Provide Access Key ID > AWS Secret Access Key > Default region name (use the Availability Zone of your EC2 instance, ie : us-east-1) > default output format : you can use "text" or "json".
 In this tutorial i'm using "json".<br>